Self Join in SQL Server with Example

 SELECT E.Name as Employee, M.Name as Manager FROM Employee E CROSS JOIN Employee M

-In the next article, I am going to discuss SQL Server Indexes with examples.
+In the next article, I am going to discuss Cross Join in SQL Server with Examples.
 Here, in this article, I try to explain the SQL Server Self Join with some examples.
 I hope this article will help you with your need.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.